WEC-Sim/WEC-Sim/source/overview.rst

 Overview
 ================

+This section provides an overview of the WEC-Sim work flow.
+First, the WEC-Sim file structure is described; then, steps for setting up and running the WEC-Sim code are described.
 A visual representation of the WEC-Sim workflow is shown below.
 A description of this workflow is provided in the following sections.
+For information about the implementation and structure of the WEC-Sim source code, refer to the `Code Structure <http://wec-sim.github.io/WEC-Sim/code_structure.html>`_ section.

 .. figure:: _static/WEC-Sim_flowChart.png
    :width: 500pt